These 4 apps will make your meetings more productive—for free

 You know that sinking feeling when you’ve zoned out in a meeting but you’re pretty sure something important was just said?
 Otter.ai keeps that feeling at bay.

-Use it to record your next meeting and watch as it magically transcribes everything that’s said in real time – and with almost frightening accuracy.
+Use it to record your next meeting and watch as it magically transcribes everything that’s said in real time—and with almost frightening accuracy.
 Once your meeting is over, you’ll have access to even richer, searchable notes identified by speaker and which identify important keywords.

 The free version is reasonably generous, offering up 600 minutes of transcribed audio per month and a maximum transcription duration of 40 minutes per meeting.